mrc-ide/ring/README.md

 * grow buffer: expand the buffer geometrically to fit required elements (which will require additional memory allocations and copies)
 * throw error: refuse to overflow

+Depending on your application, these ring buffers may or may not be faster than manually copying data around in vectors.
+The benefit of this package rather than doing it by hand is abstracting away a lot of subtle bookkeeping and keeping an inteface that is fairly high level.
+However, for C applications, using `ring_buffer_bytes` via the C interface (using `LinkingTo`) is likely to be very fast as it avoids all copies.

 See the [reference documentation](https://richfitz.github.io/ring) for details.

 ## Usage